All Episodes

 Oh, thank you.

-Yeah, yeah, that's uh something odd happened.
+Yeah, yeah, that's something odd happened.

-51 points.
+51 points?

 You helped me to be able to read the seams on the fastball.

-It's it's a cost warfare play.
+It's a cost-warfare play.

-Anyone who starts a business or is successful in a business is bad.
+Anybody who starts a business or is successful in a business is bad.

 Exactly right.

-Well, it's it's it's demon, it's everything is demonizing the successful.
+Well, it's everything demonizing the successful.

 It is delegitimizing the private sector, private enterprise.